Installing the Apache Web Server

 Basic checks

-One thing that makes Apache2, and some other web servers, powerful is the library of modules that extend Apache's functionality.
-We'll come back to modules soon.
-For now, we're going to make sure the server is up and running, configure some basic things, and then create a basic web site.
+Once it is installed, we need to make sure the server is up and running, configure some basic things, and create a basic web site.

 make sure it is enabled and running: